maaverik/Trip-Analytics-Service/README.md

 ## Introduction

 The web services are built using [FastAPI](https://fastapi.tiangolo.com/).
-The code is in python 3 and is dockerised.
-Three APIs are exposed:
+The code is in python 3, uses the pandas package for all the data transformations and is dockerised.
+Three GET APIs are exposed:

 - Total Trips per Day - Returns the total number of trips in the date range provided.
   `/total_trips?start=2020-01-01&end=2020-01-31`